Liminality: Sports

 Sporting events such as the Olympics, NFL football games, and hockey matches are forms of liminoid experiences.
 They are optional activities of leisure that place both the spectator and the competitor in in-between places outside of society's norms.
 Sporting events also create a sense of community among fans and reinforces the collective spirit of those who take part.
 Homecoming football games, gymnastics meets, modern baseball games, and swim meets all qualify as liminoid and follow a seasonal schedule; therefore, the flow of sports becomes cyclical and predictable, reinforcing the liminal qualities.
+Amateur treasure hunting has been described using liminal theory (King, 2024).

 Commercial flight

 One scholar, Alexandra Murphy, has argued that airplane travel is inherently liminoid—suspended in the sky, neither here nor there and crossing thresholds of time and space, it is difficult to make sense of the experience of flying.
 Murphy posits that flights shift our existence into a limbo space in which movement becomes an accepted set of cultural performances aimed at convincing us that air travel is a reflection of reality rather than a separation from it.